COOKIE NOTICE

 Mrs Beamish

-We continue to adapt and amend our long term plan responding to our children's needs, the most latest reseach and our findings.
+We continue to adapt and amend our long term plan responding to our children's needs, the most recent reseach and our findings within school from learning walks, book scrutinies and pupil and teacher voice.

 We have agreed on clear end points that includes the core knowledge that, we believe, the children need to achieve well in DT and use the skills that they have been taught efficiently in their everyday life.
 A broad spectrum of the DT curriculum is delivered in order to accomodate and challenge pupils of all abilities; we adapt our teaching to suit the children's needs.